siddk/haskell/README.md

 - [x] Write Yourself a Scheme in 48 Hours
 - [ ] Roll Your own IRC Bot
 - [ ] How to Organize a Picnic on a Computer
-- [ ] Learn You a Haskell for the Greater Good
+- [x] Learn You a Haskell for the Greater Good (first chapter --> use rest for reference)
 - [ ] Parallel Processing with Haskell
 - [ ] H-99: 99 Haskell Problems
 - [ ] LISP in Haskell